 - Requires a yogurt maker or similar heating appliance

-- Direct-set yogurt starter; makes up to 10 batches per bottle, 1-2 quarts per batch
+- Direct-set yogurt starter; makes up to 10 batches per bottle, 1 to 2 quarts per batch

-Each Resealable Bottle Contains: 1.25 teaspoon direct-set freeze-dried yogurt starter; sufficient to inoculate milk at the following rate: 1/8 tsp. per 1-2 quarts milk; 1/4 tsp. per 1-4 gallons milk.
+Each Resealable Bottle Contains: 1-1/4 teaspoon direct-set freeze-dried yogurt starter; sufficient to inoculate milk at the following rate: 1/8 tsp. per 1 to 2 quarts milk; 1/4 tsp. per 1 to 4 gallons milk.
 Store in the freezer.

 Instructions: Heat milk to 180°F. Cool milk to 115°F. Add the yogurt culture and stir gently until fully dissolved and well distributed throughout the milk.
-Incubate the mixture at 105-110°F for 6-7 hours until set.
+Incubate the mixture at 105° to 110°F for 6 to 7 hours until set.
 Refrigerate prior to eating.
 For added body, add 1/2 cup nonfat powdered milk before heating the milk.
 Customers wishing to use this starter culture with raw milk should click here for further instructions.

-Ingredients: Milk, live active cultures (Streptococcus thermophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus acidophilus and Bifidobacterium lactis)
+Ingredients: Milk, live active cultures (Bifidobacterium lactis, Lactobacillus acidophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus delbrueckii subsp. lactis, Streptococcus thermophilus)

 What is a Direct-Set culture?
 A Direct-Set culture is a one-time-use culture and cannot be recultured (i.e., perpetuated beyond the single batch).
 Direct-Set cultures are often preferred by occasional yogurt makers as they require no maintenance or care.
 Simply keep the packet in the freezer and remove the portion for your recipe when it's time to make yogurt.
 Most Direct-Set cultures contain multiple doses to inoculate multiple batches.